North Korea fires artillery towards South’s islands, prompting evacuations

 North Korea’s Kim calls on military to ‘accelerate’ war preparations

-South Korea’s military said the firing caused no civilian or military damage, adding that all the shells landed on the northern side of the sea border.
+Pyongyang’s fire caused no damage, said Lee Sung-joon, a spokesperson for the South Korean Joint Chiefs of Staff, adding that all the shells landed on the northern side of the sea border.

-“This is an act of provocation that escalates tension and threatens peace on the Korean peninsula,” said Lee Sung-joon, a spokesperson for the South Korean Joint Chiefs of Staff.
+“This is an act of provocation that escalates tension and threatens peace on the Korean Peninsula,” South Korean Defence Minister Shin Won-sik said as he supervised the firing drills.

-The defence ministry in Seoul said: “We sternly warn that North Korea bears full responsibility for this escalating crisis and strongly urge them to immediately cease these actions.
+North Korea said its defensive coastal units fired 192 rounds as a “natural response” to military actions by South Korea’s “military gangsters” in recent days, the official Korean Central News Agency (KCNA) reported.

+It also threatened an “unprecedented strong response” if Seoul continued to make provocative moves.

-“Our military closely tracks and monitors the situation in close coordination with the United States, and will take appropriate measures in response to North Korea’s provocations,” the ministry statement added.
+The Ministry of National Defense in Seoul said the military was closely monitoring the situation in coordination with the United States.

-A text message sent to residents and confirmed by an island official cited “naval fire” to be conducted by South Korean troops from 3pm (06:00 GMT) on Friday.

-The South Korean military informed the affected village that there was sea firing by their own military following “a situation” near the border.
+Marine brigades based on the two islands fired into the sea to the south of the NLL, demonstrating “overwhelming operational response”, the ministry said.
+Its drills involved mechanised artillery and tanks.

-Residents of Baengnyeong island, located to the west of Yeonpyeong and in proximity to the sea border, were also directed to evacuate, as confirmed by a village official.
+An official on Yeonpyeong island, which sits just south of the NLL, confirmed that residents were told to move into bomb shelters at the request of the military.
+Residents of Baengnyeong island, located west of Yeonpyeong and near the sea border, were also directed to evacuate, as confirmed by a village official.

+North Korea said its drills had no impact on the islands, calling Seoul’s claims “an attempt to mislead public opinion”, according to KCNA.

-In 2010, the North Korean artillery targeted Yeonpyeong island, resulting in casualties, including civilians.
+In 2010, North Korean artillery targeted Yeonpyeong, resulting in casualties, including civilians.
 Pyongyang asserted it was provoked by Seoul’s live-fire drills that dropped shells into its territorial waters.

 China calls for ‘restraint’

-“Under the current situation, we hope that all relevant parties maintain calm and restraint, refrain from taking actions that aggravate tensions, avoid further escalation of the situation, and create conditions for the resumption of meaningful dialogue,” China’s foreign ministry spokesperson Wang Wenbin told reporters on Friday.
+“Under the current situation, we hope that all relevant parties maintain calm and restraint, refrain from taking actions that aggravate tensions, avoid further escalation of the situation and create conditions for the resumption of meaningful dialogue,” Chinese Ministry of Foreign Affairs spokesperson Wang Wenbin told reporters on Friday.

 “Confrontations between relevant parties have intensified recently, and the situation on the peninsula continues to be tense,” Wang said.